What is a salary sacrifice pension and how does it work?

 However, your reduced salary has to remain above the national minimum wage.

 You also need to remember you can only contribute a total of £60,000 to all pension savings annually.
-This includes employer contributions, so ensure the higher contributions from your salary sacrifice doesn’t push you over this.
+This includes employer contributions, so ensure the higher contributions from your salary sacrifice don't push you over this.

 It’s also helpful to check the minimum and maximum contributions allowed by your chosen pension provider.

-How do I work out the effect on tax and National Insurance contributions?
+How do I work out the effect on tax and national insurance contributions?

 What’s the difference between auto-enrolment and a salary sacrifice pension?